kexinF/kexinf.github.io/_pages/about.md

 I am a third-year Ph.D. student majoring in computer science at Texas A&M University.
 I am supervised by Dr. Theodora Chaspari in [HUman Bio-Behavioral Signals (HUBBS)](https://hubbs.engr.tamu.edu/) Lab.

 I have a broad interest in affective computing, signal processing, and deep learning.
 I am currently working towards applying machine learning models to real-world human-related data.
-This derives in two directions: 1) addressing challenges specifically for human data (e.g., interpersonal difference); and 2) increasing the transparency of the system (e.g., applying knowledge-driven methods) to gain trust from the human users, especially in the health-care field.
+This derives in two directions: 1) addressing challenges specifically for human data (e.g., interpersonal difference); and 2) increasing the transparency of the system (e.g., applying knowledge-driven methods) to gain trust from the human users, especially in the healthcare field.
 For more information, please check my [Research](/research/),  [Publication](/publications/), or [Google Scholar](https://scholar.google.com/citations?user=LmPz0PQAAAAJ&hl=en) page.

 If you want to pronounce my name, it sounds like "Cauchy".
 I also go by Kevin for convenience.